godleon/ansible-role-vlans_on_trunk/README.md

 The target machine is going to be provisioned should have a NIC be attached to a trunk port with multiple VLANs on switch.

-For the time being, this role doesn't support trunk port with a native VLAN, but this will be improved later.

 Role Variables
 --------------